milinda/iotrobots/turtlebot/kinect/ReadMe.rst

 RecvFrame.java binds a queue to the "frames" exchange and pops the byte[].
 The arrays are decompressed and a color coded depth image is displayed.

 Simply run Test/runTest.sh to see it all in action.
+Upon running the user will be asked to input an ip address for hosting SendFrame.java and a name for the exchange to be created.